Friends and family of the late Katheryn "Katia" Cabral, of Warren, celebrated her life on Monday evening by hosting a concert at the to benefit the .

 Joyce Katzberg, Cabral's neighbor and friend, hosted the event in honor of the one year anniversary of her death.
-Cabral, 56, was found dead inside the rear of a submerged vehicle at Gull Cove in Portsmouth on Dec.
+Cabral, 56, was found dead inside the rear of a at Gull Cove in Portsmouth on Dec.
 17, 2010.

 "We wanted a chance to celebrate her life all together rather than all grieve alone," Katzberg said.